h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 This recently popular medium have already shaped a new form of collectors.
 It will probably readjust its shape to get into balance a little bit more in near future, but the newly formed collectors will remain in tact, though less in numbers, and yet more professional.

 So you may need to collaborate with art curators and collectors.
 Also much like traditional art gallery business, community is the key in this sort of business.
 So make sure you surround yourself with inspiring people.

+#### How Many Categories You Should Consider Investing?

+You cannot pick too many, can you?
+I guessed not, and that's fine.
+Considering the amount of time and effort it takes for each category to get to a point that you stand out from the crowd and actually rolls as a business, you cannot go too far numerically with picking the categories.
+Because each one of the take a